 Storage Classes

-The Blockbridge driver comes with a default “general purpose” StorageClass named blockbridge-gp.
+The Blockbridge driver comes with a default “general purpose” StorageClass blockbridge-gp.
 This is the default StorageClass for dynamic provisioning of storage volumes.
 It provisions using the default Blockbridge storage template configured in the Blockbridge controlplane.

 NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE

-blockbridge-gp (default) csi.blockbridge.com Delete Immediate true 65m
+blockbridge-gp (default) csi.blockbridge.com Delete Immediate false 29h

-blockbridge-tls csi.blockbridge.com Delete Immediate false 65m
+blockbridge-tls csi.blockbridge.com Delete Immediate false 29h

 There are a variety of additional storage class configuration options available, including: